Science of Reading Badge Rubric

 Reviewers look for and record:

-• Evidence in professional learning of commonalities and distinctions between literacy development at different stages (i.e., K-2, 3-5, 6-8).
+• Evidence in the professional learning of commonalities and distinctions between literacy development at different stages (i.e., K-2, 3-5, 6-8).
 For example, evidence that language and reading comprehension in 3-5 require consistent engagement with complex, grade-level texts.

 2 points:

-• Professional learning thoroughly identifies and defines the skills and components of secondary literacy and focuses on a critical, research-based area to accelerate learning at the secondary level, and
+• Professional learning comprehensively identifies and defines the skills and components of secondary literacy on the continuum of literacy development, and

 1 point: